I met my husband on my front porch.

 We don’t have kids yet, however, the prophesy has been foretold.
 Lol So I guess that will happen eventually.
 At least i’m holding on to that.

 What’s weirder is that I actually performed funeral duties for his family when his grandpa died, AND I grew up playing in the river at the mill he now works at – so we probably had seen eachother our whole lives, & couldn’t have possibly known we would’ve married eachother.
 Weird.

 Funny how life is.

 Don’t lose hope single people!
 My husband walked on my front porch & I ignored him & it still worked out!
-Lol I had 5 failed relationships before Brian, with only one being serious, & that one ended in 2010.
+Lol I had 5 failed relationships before I met my husband, with only one being serious, & that one ended in 2010.
 I don’t say that to brag at all – I say that for quite the opposite reason: to display my failure.
 6th time was a charm though LOL

 It is now 2019.
 We have been married for 3 years, & I’d like to share 3 things I’ve learned in that time…

 Nobody told me that you would lose friends when you got married.

 This may sound shocking to those of you who are single, but this was very true for me.
 Some get married & think that everyone in their life is going to be congratulating them…